The Changing Face of Eye Care

-8) The doctors and staff at Progressive Eye Care will be wearing safety face masks, particularly during any up-close contact with the patient.
-Patients are also asked to wear masks at least for the duration of the pandemic.
+8) Many eye practitioners will be wearing safety goggles and face masks, particularly during any up-close contact with the patient.
+Patients may also be asked to wear masks.

 11) Patients will be requested to wash or disinfect their hands upon entering the office and when entering different rooms.
-Progressive Eye Care in Southbury and Farmington CT has strict hygiene and sterilization protocols in place to prevent the spread of COVID-19 and other infections.
+Progressive Eye Care in Farmington has strict hygiene and sterilization protocols in place to prevent the spread of COVID-19 and other infections.

-If you're dealing with a vision or eye health issue and need to visit Drs.
-Kimball, Richardson and Eng, or if you would like some more information on how we have adapted our practice due to COVID-19, please don't hesitate in contacting us.
-We'll be happy, as always, to assist you in any way that we can.
+If you're dealing with a vision or eye health issue and need to visit Progressive Eye Care, or if you would like some more information on how we have adapted our practice due to COVID-19, please don't hesitate in contacting us.
+We'll be happy to assist you however we can.